Home > Blog Posts > Public vs. Private School: Working Out What’s Right For Your Family

-Public vs private school – this topic has left many a parent with sleepless nights I’m sure!
+Public vs private school: it’s a major choice for many Australian parents.
 So, is private schooling a better choice for your child or is the public school system just as good?
 Not all of us have the means or opportunity to choose which school we send our kids to.
 But for those of us who do, it can be an incredibly stressful and complicated decision to make.

 Ultimately, there is no perfect choice.
-That said, by weighing up your options you can at least make an informed decision on which institution would better fit your child’s needs.
+That said, by weighing up your options, you can make an informed decision on which institution would better fit your child’s needs.
 To help, Jacaranda Finance has investigated the pro’s and con’s you should look at when making your decision.

 Firstly you need to ask yourself a few questions to help you narrow down your choices.

 The key difference between public and private education is how it is funded.
 Private or independent schools are usually owned and operated by individuals or entities.
-People who have Centrelink income apply for loans for bad credit centrelink when they need money quickly.
-While public schools are run through the Australian government.
+In comparison, public schools are run through the Australian government.